 The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales to reach approximately 13 million.
-The trend continued in 2012, as 14.5 million vehicles were sold during the year.
+The trend continued in 2012 as 14.5 million vehicles were sold during the year.
 2013 was also a strong year for the automotive market as vehicle sales jumped to 15.9 million units.
-The U.S. automotive industry is expected to continue its show of strong growth in 2014 as well, although the rate of growth will slow down.
+The U.S. automotive industry continued its show of strong growth in 2014 as well, although the rate of growth slowed down to 5.9%.
 The robust sales growth could translate into better revenue realization for Toyota in the U.S., one of the most important markets for the company.

-- Total Cars Sold Internationally: According to statistics and analysis of the China Association of Automobile Manufacturers (CAAM), China registered automobile sales of approximately 22 million in 2013, an increase of 11% from a year earlier.
-With a penetration of only 87 cars per thousand people in China, there is definitely an enormous opportunity to be tapped in China.
+- Total Cars Sold Internationally: According to statistics and analysis of the China Association of Automobile Manufacturers (CAAM), China could register automobile sales of approximately 30 million in 2020, an increase of 50% from the 20 million in 2014.
+With a penetration of only 87 cars per 1,000 people in China, there is definitely an enormous opportunity to be tapped in China.
 The surge in demand in the Chinese automotive market presents a huge opportunity for the company and it might become a crucial factor in the revival of Toyota's lost market share in recent times.

 International vehicle market 3.5x larger than the North American vehicle market

-In the U.S., 2013 auto sales amounted to 15.8 million.
-In comparison, there were around 3.5x as many vehicle sales (65 million) internationally including Japan.
+In 2014, U.S. auto sales amounted to 16.8 million.
+In comparison, there were around 4x as many vehicle sales (67 million) internationally, including Japan.
 We estimate that Toyota will be able to grow its international market share in the coming years.

-Vehicle financing business driven by high volume & margins
+Vehicle financing business driven by high volume and margins